-The people of Paris were also concerned by the actions of the National Constituent Assembly, which had attempted to paint the king’s flight as an abduction (the Assembly’s official statement was that Antoine Barnave and Jérôme Pétion had been sent to “rescue” the king, not arrest him).
+Many Parisians were also concerned by the actions of the National Constituent Assembly, which had attempted to paint the king’s flight as an abduction (the Assembly’s official statement was that Antoine Barnave and Jérôme Pétion had been sent to “rescue” the king, not arrest him).
 This political spin fooled few, particularly after the contents of the king’s farewell note to the Assembly were made public.

-The Assembly, which had few Republicans on its benches, chose to continue as if nothing had occurred.
+With few republicans on its benches, the Assembly chose to continue as if nothing had occurred.
 Moving to punish or depose the king would provoke Austria and Prussia, who were already threatening war against revolutionary France.
+With strikes and unrest growing, the Assembly also feared that removing the king and the monarchy – two symbols of national continuity and stability – would invite further destabilisation.

-These sentiments were echoed by Barnave, who on July 15th told the Assembly that “any change today would be fatal, any prolonging of the revolution today would be disastrous… It is time to bring the revolution to an end”.
+The Assembly planned to pass the new constitution and finish the revolution, not start it again.
+Redeeming the king and reinstalling him with limited political power seemed the safest option.
+These were sentiments echoed by Barnave, who on July 15th told the Assembly that “any change today would be fatal, any prolonging of the revolution today would be disastrous… It is time to bring the revolution to an end”.

-The king redeemed
+The king restored

 These decrees sparked outrage on the streets of Paris.
 Republicans dubbed the Assembly’s July 15th resolution “the Great Lie”.
 It drove a wedge through the centre of the Jacobin club, which for weeks had succumbed to factional bickering between its Monarchien leadership and a growing number of Republican members.
 According to Furet, “between the vote of July 15th and fusillade on the Champ de Mars on July 17th, a new Jacobinism was born”.

 The Cordeliers, a more radical political club with an open door membership policy, drafted a petition that challenged the authority of the National Constituent Assembly:

 “Legislators!
 You have allocated the powers of the nation you represent.
 You have invested Louis XVI with excessive authority.
 You have consecrated tyranny in establishing him as an irremovable, inviolable and hereditary king.
 You had sanctioned the enslavement of the French in declaring that France was a monarchy… But now, times have changed.
 The so-called convention between the people and their king no longer exists.
 Louis has abdicated the throne.
 From now on, Louis is nothing to us.”